im-tomu/tomu-quickstart/README.md

 ## Loading Examples

-To load examples onto Tomu, ensure it is in DFU mode by verifying that the red and green LEDs are alternately blinkinking, and that it shows up if you run `dfu-util --list`.
+To load examples onto Tomu, ensure it is in DFU mode by verifying that the red and green LEDs are alternately blinking, and that it shows up if you run `dfu-util --list`.
 Then, load the sample you want using `dfu-util --download`.

 To load another program, unplug Tomu and plug it back in.